 HUGE BENEFITS

 Central banks and ASEAN governments are seeing huge benefits arising from QR payment linkages.
 For one, it could help expand trade and tourism by simplifying cross-border payments.
-Migrant workers can transfer money home real-time at lower transaction costs.
+Migrant workers can transfer money home at lower transaction costs.
 MSMEs can potentially unlock new markets.
 Access to digital payment services will also improve financial inclusion and integration.

 Since the transaction takes place real-time, there is payment security with lower settlement risk.
 Further, since the inter-operable system allows the buyer’s home currency to be converted into the lower currency instantly, it reduces dependence on intermediary currencies, strengthening macroeconomic stability.